ewtoombs/infiniboard/README.md

 Besides that, it's really just a regular blackboard.

-## It's not ready yet!
-Don't eat it!
-Get out of the kitchen!
+## It's still a little raw

-Unless you would brave a taste test.
-But mostly, don't complain that it doesn't work, because that isn't news to me.
-Right now, it's just a pannable background.
-Drawing has not been implemented yet.
-This is next on my todo list.
+Right now, it's just basic drawing on a pannable background.
+Interpolation has not been implemented yet and there's no undo button.
+Both are on the todo list.

 ## TODO:

-* drawing
 * interpolate drawn segments with some sexy cubic splines.
-* handle point and 2-vertex line special cases.
+* handle 2-vertex line special case.
 * undo
 * erase of every segment in the path of a point cursor
 * clipped erase of everything under a finite-area erase cursor of variable